Miller-Abrahams random resistor network, Mott random walk and 2-scale homogenization: Introduction

 Similar results for the conductivity matrix of the MA resistor network were absent.
 Our main result (cf. Theorem \ref{teo1}) fills this gap and clarifies the connection between the MA resistor network and Mott random walk.
-Indeed, for ergodic stationary marked simple point processes $\{(x_i,E_i)\} $ we prove that the infinite volume conductivity matrix of the MA resistor network (obtained as limit of the conductivity of the resistor network read on enlarging boxes) is exactly the asymptotic diffusion matrix $D(\beta)$ of Mott random walk times the mean point density.
+Indeed, for ergodic stationary marked simple point processes $\{(x_i,E_i)\} $ we prove that the limit of the conductivity of the MA resistor network read on enlarging boxes exists under suitable rescaling (we call this limit the \emph{infinite volume conductivity matrix}).
+We also provide a variational characterization of the infinite volume conductivity matrix of the MA resistor network, implying that it equals the asymptotic diffusion matrix $D(\beta)$ of Mott random walk times the mean point density.
 As a consequence we get that the infinite volume conductivity matrix satisfies \eqref{silenzioso1} for $d\geq 2$ under the assumptions of \cite[Thm.~1]{FSS} and \cite[Thm.~1]{FM} and satisfies \eqref{silenzioso2} for $d=1$ under the assumptions of \cite[Thm.~1.2]{CP1}.
-A second main result is given by the homogenization property of the electrical potential in the MA random resistor network (cf. Theorem \ref{teo2}).
+The matrix $D(\b)$ equals also the effective homogenized matrix associated to the rescaled Markov generator of Mott random walk (see \cite[Thm.~1]{Fhom}).
+As a consequence, due to \cite[Thm.~2]{Fhom}, under conditions much weaker than the ones leading to the above quenched/annealed invariance principles, Mott random walk satisfies a weak form of central limit theorem with asymptotic diffusion matrix $D(\b)$.
+Our second main result is given by the homogenization property of the electrical potential in the MA random resistor network (cf. Theorem \ref{teo2}).

 We point out that our results do not restrict to Mott variable range hopping (shortly, v.r.h.), i.e. to the MA random resistor network with conductivities \eqref{condu}.
 Indeed, our Theorems \ref{teo1} and \ref{teo2} are stated for more general MA random resistor networks.
-We also stress that we have followed here the convention used in physics for the diffusion matrix.
-Hence our diffusion matrix is twice the diffusion matrix thought by mathematicians, thus explaining the factor $1/2$ appearing in Definition \ref{fasma98} for $D$ and not appearing in \cite[Thm.~2]{FSS}, \cite[Thm.~1.1]{CP1}.
+We also stress that we have followed here the convention used in Physics for the diffusion matrix, which is given by twice the covariance matrix of $B_1$, where $(B_t)_{t\geq 0}$ is the Brownian motion emerging in the CLT/invariance principle.
+This explains the factor $1/2$ appearing in Definition \ref{fasma98} for $D$ and not appearing in \cite[Thm.~2]{FSS}, \cite[Thm.~1.1]{CP1}.
+This choice has the advantage to identify $D(\b)$ with the effective homogenized matrix (cf. \cite{Fhom}).

 We conclude with some comments on the technical aspects.
 Our proofs are based on homogenization with 2-scale convergence (cf. \cite{Z,ZP} and references therein).
 Thinking of $\o:=\{(x_i,E_i)\}$ as a microscopic picture of the medium and introducing the scaling parameter $\e>0$, the 2-scale convergence allows to explore the the ergodicity properties of the medium (cf. Prop. \ref{prop_ergodico} below) when averaging on enlarging boxes of size $1/\e$ quantities as $\varphi(\e x_i) g(\t_{x_i} \o)$, $\t_{x_i} \o$ being the environment viewed from site $x_i$.
 Note that, while $\e x_i $ belongs to the macroscopic world, $\t_{x_i} \o$ refers to the microscopic one (hence the presence of 2 scales).